2010 United Kingdom general election debates: History

+During the 1960 United States presidential debates, Harold Macmillan told a BBC executive that a prime minister would be foolish to publicly debate a leader of the opposition, as only the opposition would benefit.

-A proposal for leaders debates was first mooted at the 1964 general election when Harold Wilson challenged then Prime Minister Alec Douglas-Home to an election debate.
+A proposal for leaders' debates was first mooted at the 1964 general election when Harold Wilson challenged then Prime Minister Alec Douglas-Home to an election debate.
 Home rejected the proposal on the grounds that: "You'll get a sort of Top of the Pops contest.
-You'll then get the best actor as leader of the country and the actor will be prompted by a scriptwriter."
-Wilson himself rejected Edward Heath's proposal for debates, worried about the unpredictability of such a debate and not wishing to give Heath exposure as a potential Prime Minister.
-In 1979, James Callaghan became the first incumbent Prime Minister to agree to a debate but the idea was rejected by Margaret Thatcher on the grounds that presidential-style debates were alien to Britain.
+You'll then get the best actor as leader of the country and the actor will be prompted by a scriptwriter" Wilson himself rejected Edward Heath's proposal for debates, worried about the unpredictability of such a debate and not wishing to give Heath exposure as a potential Prime Minister.

+In 1979, James Callaghan became the first incumbent Prime Minister to agree to a debate, but the idea was rejected by Margaret Thatcher on the grounds that presidential-style debates were alien to Britain.
 The proposed 1979 debates were put forward by former Labour MP turned broadcaster Brian Walden and would have been produced by LWT and shown on ITV on 22 & 29 April 1979.
 While Callaghan had immediately accepted Walden's proposal, Thatcher decided to "wait a few days before replying", with some of her advisers concerned that she had more to lose from such debates, fearing that it would lead to a "presidential-style 'Her or me' campaign" which would see policy issues become of less important.
 At the insistence of the Liberals, their leader David Steel was also invited to take part in the debates, and accepted the offer.
 However on 3 April, Mrs Thatcher wrote to LWT to decline the offer to take part, saying that the election was for a government, not a president, which meant that the debates did not go ahead.